peppone93/42_RTv1_public/readme.md

 __NOTE:__
 The whole project was realized using the school's graphic library: MinilibX.
 This library contains only basic drawing functions: open a window, lit a pixel and manage events.
-Everything else must be coded by students. (ex. camera model, vector calculations, objects intersections equations...).
+Everything else must be coded by students. (ex. camera model, vector calculations, phong lighting model, objects intersections and normals equations...).

 Mandatory functions:
 - At least 4 simple geometric objects as a base (not composed)